movementlabsxyz/ffs/protocol/mcr/cli/client/docs/cli/README.md

 ###### **Subcommands:**

-* `post-admin-commitment` — Force a block commitment (admin only)
+* `post-admin-commitment` — Force a commitment (admin only)
 * `post-commitment` — Post a single commitment
 * `post-commitment-batch` — Post a batch of commitments
 * `stream-commitments` — Stream commitments
-* `get-block-commitment` — Get a block commitment for a given height and attester
+* `get-commitment` — Get a commitment for a given height and attester
 * `get-accepted-commitment-at-height` — Get accepted commitment at a specific height
 * `get-posted-commitment-at-height` — Get posted commitment at a specific height
-* `get-max-tolerable-block-height` — Get max tolerable superBlock height
+* `get-max-tolerable-commitment-height` — Get max tolerable commitment height
 * `stake` — Stake tokens for the MCR domain
 * `get-stake` — Get the current epoch stake for an attester
 * `unstake` — Unstake tokens from the MCR domain